HussienElBehery/LLM-vs-ML-PoisonDefense/README.md

 ## 📊 Dataset

-The study utilizes the **MotionSense dataset**[cite: 19, 38], which contains sensor data (accelerometer and gyroscope) from smartphones for various human activities.
+The study utilizes the **MotionSense dataset**, which contains sensor data (accelerometer and gyroscope) from smartphones for various human activities.

 ---